szeweq/mc-repack/README.md

 More mods are available on [My Website](https://szeweq.xyz/mc-repack/mods).

 ## Installation
-Currently the only way to get this app is to use Cargo:
+The fastest way is to get the latest version from [Releases](https://github.com/szeweq/mc-repack/releases/latest) page.

+You can also install this app by using Cargo:
 ```sh
 cargo install mc-repack
 ```

-If you want to test the latest version directly from this repo:
+If you want to test the latest commit directly from this repo:
 ```sh
 cargo install --git https://github.com/szeweq/mc-repack
 ```